cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-12-27-revisiting-ken-thompson-reflection-on-trusting-trust.md

 [^2]: The "Quine" name is a playful tribute to [Willard Van Orman Quine](https://en.wikipedia.org/wiki/Willard_Van_Orman_Quine)'s work in formal logic, particularly his interest in self-reference and fixed points in logic.
 His ideas are closely related to the concept of self-replicating programs.

 [^3]: An open-source software supply chain attack is the nefarious alteration of a trusted open-source component used later in a trusted program.

+[^4]: The idea actually originates from an Air Force evaluation of the MULTICS system carried out by Karger and Schell, and published in a [technical report](https://csrc.nist.gov/files/pubs/conference/1998/10/08/proceedings-of-the-21st-nissc-1998/final/docs/early-cs-papers/karg74.pdf) in 1974.
+In 1985, a decade after the this work, Ken Thompson specified the vulnerability in more concrete detail, posing intriguing questions with snippets in C.